Welcome to the home page for CS 547-1.

 basic probability and probability distributions,

-optimized Grid applications, and high performance parallel architectures
+optimized high throughput applications, high performance parallel architectures,

 near-optimal video streaming protocols and a new near-optimal TCP protocol.

-Analytically-guided designs have been adopted by industry because they are
+Analytically-guided designs have been adopted commercially because they are

 relatively easy to implement and because they have near-optimal

-techniques are applied and the insights that are obtained.
+techniques are applied and the insights that can be obtained.